aws-quickstart/quickstart-aerospike/README.md

-## Aerospike Database Enterprise Edition on the AWS Cloud—Quick Start
+## Aerospike Database Enterprise Edition on the AWS Cloud—Partner Solution

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/Pa8Yw?).